Dedicated, Compassionate, and Talented!

 Kim Rushnell, Social Media Coordinator

 Kim is a long time animal activist, whom after offering to bake a cake for Esther's 2nd birthday, was hooked on working for a pig.
 Kim manages Esther's various social media platforms and is passionate about spreading compassion for all farmed animals across the globe.
-Kim lives with her professional golfer husband and their many fur kids.
+When not volunteering at the farm, Kim enjoys spending time with family and friends and her menagerie of companion animals.
 She is also Esther’s official babysitter.

 Sheryl Greenspan, Editor-in-Chief